myles-l/myles-fyi/site/work/signal-redesign/signal-redesign.md

 To do that, we focused on two things for the first year or so: shipping crucial features, and unifying the design with a focus on simplicity and accessibility.
 This case study will detail the efforts of the latter.

 ::: grid
-{% pic "old signal.png", "Signal for iPhone", "span-half expand-all outline" %}
+{% pic "old signal.png", "Signal for iPhone", "span-half expand outline" %}
 :::

 The first thing we needed to do was build a strong foundation for the design.
 A unified color and type palette for all platforms was the first step, with a focus on improving accessibility (especially color contrast, which was a problem in the old design).
 Dark mode was also built into the new color scheme, which was already built into Android and desktop, and came to iOS soon after.

 ::: grid
-{% pic "Visual Design Evolution.001.png", "UI color palette", "span-half expand-all outline" %}
+{% pic "Visual Design Evolution.001.png", "UI color palette", "span-half expand outline" %}
-{% pic "Visual Design Evolution.002.png", "Accent color palette", "span-half align-right expand-all outline" %}
+{% pic "Visual Design Evolution.002.png", "Accent color palette", "span-half align-right expand outline" %}
-{% pic "Visual Design Evolution.003.png", "Conversation color palette", "span-half expand-all outline" %}
+{% pic "Visual Design Evolution.003.png", "Conversation color palette", "span-half expand outline" %}
-{% pic "Visual Design Evolution.004.png", "Type styles", "span-half align-right expand-all outline" %}
+{% pic "Visual Design Evolution.004.png", "Type styles", "span-half align-right expand outline" %}
 :::

 Once the foundation was built, our focus shifted to the message design.
 At the time each platform had its own unique design for the message bubble and supporting information (read receipt, timestamp, etc).
 The goal was to unify with one design for all platforms, simplifying both the design and development process, and improving the user experience.